How to talk to your kids about paying for college

 If you haven’t saved anywhere near that much, you aren’t alone.
-By the time their kids matriculate, most parents will have set aside just 28% of what they wanted to save, according to Fidelity Investments’ 2018 College Savings Indicator.
+By the time their kids matriculate, most parents will have set aside just 28 percent of what they wanted to save, according to Fidelity Investments’ 2018 College Savings Indicator.
 But interestingly — and perhaps refreshingly — they don’t seem too worried about it.
 Instead of compromising their retirement savings or going to other great lengths to afford tuition, parents are now asking their children to take on a greater share of responsibility, and expect their kids to have set aside an average of $15,385 by high school graduation, up from $12,431 in 2016.
-Today, just 49% of parents feel tuition is solely their responsibility, down from 56% in 2016, according to the Fidelity study.
+Today, just 49 percent of parents feel tuition is solely their responsibility, down from 56 percent in 2016, according to the Fidelity study.
 In fact, many moms and dads seem pretty darn chilled out about paying for college, despite costs being higher than ever.
-According T. Rowe Price’s tenth annual Parents, Kids & Money Survey, just 27% of parents report losing sleep over college savings costs this year, compared with 41% in 2017.
+According T. Rowe Price’s tenth annual Parents, Kids & Money Survey, just 27 percent of parents report losing sleep over college savings costs this year, compared with 41 percent in 2017.
 So, what’s changed?

 Is College Really Worth It?Nov.
 6, 201702:40